sagarana/presentations/20250117-LIBR559S/operational_data.md

 planning, workflows, assessment <!-- .element: style="color: white" -->

 notes: One common driver for collecting data is statistics reporting.
 For example, the Association of Research Libraries (ARL) has annual statistical surveys that ask for information about library collections, expenditures, staffing, salaries, interactions with patrons, and so on.
+In ARL's words:

-In ARL's words, "Libraries use the data to make evidence-based decisions for operations, programs and services, describe their operations and budget expenditures, and demonstrate how resources are used for the benefit of the communties they serve." (<https://www.arl.org/category/our-priorities/data-analytics/arl-statistics-and-salary-surveys/>).
+	"Libraries use the data to make evidence-based decisions for operations, programs and services, describe their operations and budget expenditures, and demonstrate how resources are used for the benefit of the communties they serve." (<https://www.arl.org/category/our-priorities/data-analytics/arl-statistics-and-salary-surveys/>).

 Because the survey questions are relatively stable from year to year, we end up with longitudinal data that shows trends and can be useful in planning and advocacy.

 ---
 <!-- .slide: data-transition="none" -->